TokyoSU/CustomRarityMod/README.txt

 Curseforge:
 https://legacy.curseforge.com/minecraft/mc-mods/custom-rarity

-- Use the branch to choose what version you want !
+- This version won't be updated yet since IExtensibleEnum is not in the Rarity.class which won't allow me to create new rarity !

 Source installation information for modders
 -------------------------------------------